-Why is SaaS User Rights Management Critical?
+Why are SaaS User Rights Management Crucial?

-Managing SaaS licenses is essential because you need to ensure that the right people have the right level of access to sensitive data.
+- Managing SaaS licenses is essential because you need to ensure that the right people have the right level of access to sensitive data.

-Think of it differently: you do not want your summer accounting practice to have access to detailed payroll.
+- Think of it differently; you do not want your summer accounting practice to have access to detailed payroll.

-The idea is to give the right people access, ensuring that only authorized people see specific data in SaaS applications.
+- The idea is to give the right people access, ensuring that only authorized people see specific data in SaaS applications.